JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Deniz Sasal/How To Pass a Job Interview - Interview Preparation MasterClass .md

 -  Focus on the problem and how you are the solution.
 If you fail in your area , We are done ...

+- Don't only pay attention to job description .
+Make sure the hiring manager gets the feeling of Yes you know your job well . you as expert as you claim ,but also you are a genuine person, you are likeable ,and you are trustworthy.  o(*≧▽≦)ツ